ruslandoga/plausible-self-hosted/README.md

 SECRET_KEY_BASE=replace-me
 ```

-Let's do as it asks and replace these required environment variables with our own values.
+Let's do as it asks and populate these required environment variables with our own values.

 First we generate the `SECRET_KEY_BASE` using `openssl`